What is a planning panel?

 VCAT and Planning Panels Victoria

-While Planning Panels Victoria generally deals with planning scheme amendments, the Planning Division of the Victorian Civil and Administrative Tribunal (VCAT) handles decisions that have been made.
-The appeals dealt with about planning permit applications, or in some circumstances, the failure of the planning authority to make any decision on an application.
+While Planning Panels Victoria generally deals with planning scheme amendments, the Planning Division of the Victorian Civil and Administrative Tribunal (VCAT) handles decisions, or in some circumstances, the failure of the planning authority to make any decision on a planning permit application.

 More information about the Victorian Civil and Administrative Tribunal.